 Containing around 85%, Canada is home to the majority of North America's boreal.

-More than 80% of Canada's boreal forest is still relatively intact and free of industrial disturbance.
+Around 80% of Canada's boreal forest is still relatively intact and free of industrial disturbance.
 This is crucial because as conservation science continues to evolve, intactness is increasingly being viewed as a critical ecological value in and of itself.

 Although the majority of Canada's boreal remains intact, much of the southern boreal has been lost to industrial development.
 Development is continuing to push further and further north into the heart of the boreal each year.